 2. Feigned Ignorance

 This tactic has been done by many people without them even realizing it.
-However, it is extremely effective at gathering more information from an individual.
+However, it is extremely effective at gathering more information from almost any individual.

-The technique goes like this: Pretend to be ignorant of a topic in order exploit that person’s tendency to educate.
-In due time, the person would ‘overeducate’, thus spilling out more than enough information.
+The technique starts by pretending to be ignorant of a topic in order exploit that person’s tendency to educate them.
+In due time, the person would ‘overeducate,’ thus spilling out more than enough information needed.

 The most controversial public psychological tactic practiced by the CIA: waterboarding.